Th3Tr1ckst3r/Exip6/README.md

+# Exip6
+A modern IPv6 discovery, and exploitation toolkit for applying IPv6 CVE exploits from the past decade to modern systems, & servers with Python3 & Scapy.

-# Denyv6
+# Disclaimer
-An IPv6 exploitation tool which demonstrates advanced networking techniques being used in the wild with CVE-2024-38063.
+Only use on systems, & servers you have explicit permission to.
+Your actions are your own.